gvishaal7/Power-Management/README.md

 # Power-Management
 Power Management Module of an electric car.

-Module used: Cell, Battery, Baseline, Car, User
+Modules used: Cell, Battery, Baseline, Car, User

 Cell module is used to store the individual capacity of each cell present in a battery in watts(w).